noizehack/Launchpad-Pi-Sequencer/README.md

 ##hardware:
 * Raspberry Pi 3
-* Pi "Hat" with 9 inverting output buffers powered by 5v, 2 inverting input buffers powered by 3.3v and 2 switches with pull up resistors to 3.3v (I do not yet have schematics, but I will make some and add them to the repository soon, in the meantime you can use the buffer designs from the Sonic Potions LXR trigger IO board http://sonic-potions.com/public/Trigger_IO_schematic.pdf)
+* Pi "Hat" with 9 inverting output buffers powered by 5v, 2 inverting input buffers powered by 3.3v and 2 switches with pull up resistors to 3.3v, there is a schematic PDF in the repository
 * Novation Launchpad Mark 2
 * A USB to midi converter if you want to use midi, or a drum machine with USB midi in